 Unfortunately, you won't find any public restrooms along this coastline, so if you're visiting with small children you might want to consider a different location.
 Diamond Beach is a resort area, but there's enough room to accommodate everyone without getting overcrowded.
 The beach is mainly populated by tourists.

 You'll find this beach on Martinique's South coast.
 It is near some interesting sites like, which is situated a half mile to the south, and it is one of a few the area's interesting attractions.

 If you want to discover more interesting facts about the history of Martinique, many sites offer unique historical perspectives on the area.
 One of the nearest historical attractions is La Savane des Esclaves, which is one of the closest places of historical interest in the area surrounding Diamond Beach.

 A selection of nearby activities will ensure that you never run out of things to do.
 The attractions closest to this beach are listed in the following table.

 |Dolphin Encounter Service||4.7||N||Martinique|

 |Galerie Sophen||Art Gallery||4.7||N||Martinique|

-Visitors looking for a place to stay not far from the beach shouldn't find it very difficult, as there is no shortage of resorts and hotels to choose from in the area.
-You'll find the closest and most convenient booking options by looking over what's listed in the table that follows.
+Beach-goers looking to find a place to stay close to the beach shouldn't find it very tough, as there are plenty of accommodations to pick from in the area.
+You can find the closest and most convenient lodging options by perusing what's shown below.

 |Diamant Bleu||1.3 mi.||ENE||Hotel|